Kuralanbu2002/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-To Know heart disease prediction is there are not
+To predict whether a person is having heart disease or not